victoriapurwo/cse15l-lab-reports/lab-report-3.md

 *[Source](https://www.example.com)*

-1. This command finds all files that ..., which can be useful when...
+1. This command finds all files that match ```*CHAPTER*```, which means the name includes the letters 'CHAPTER', case insensitive.
+As seen below, the file paths listed below contain the lowercase letters 'chapter' but are still listed in the results.
+This can be useful when you cannot remember the exact name of the file you are looking for, and/or if you are unsure about the capitalization of the name.

 ```
 $ find /home/docsearch/technical/911report -iname *CHAPTER*